the-unrealist/the-unrealist/_drafts/lyra-part-2.md

 }
 ```

-Actors also need to unregister themselves when they're no longer accepting extensions.
+Actors also need to unregister themselves when they're no longer accepting components.
 This is typically done in the `EndPlay` function of the actor.

 ```cpp
 void AMyModularActor::EndPlay(const EEndPlayReason::Type EndPlayReason)